 On signing the Global Compact of the United Nations (UN) in 2008, DZ BANK committed itself to ten globally applicable principles in the field of human rights, labour norms, environment and the fight against corruption.
 These basic principles form a binding framework for our operations.
 The prevention of slavery and human trafficking is part of our understanding of human rights.
 DZ BANK has taken several steps to ensure that slavery and human trafficking does not take place in its supply chain, nor in any part of its business during the financial year.

 Human rights and customers

 DZ BANK subjects both its own investments as well as those made with the loans and finance it provides to a sustainability assessment which also includes respect for human rights.
 Since 2009, we have worked with a sustainability checklist for lending and project finance based on the UN Global Compact and the Equator Principles.
 Using this list, we evaluate all factors relevant for finance as regards their environmental and social risks, also including respect for human rights.
 Finance for companies which breach internationally recognised principles in the field of human rights and labour law is excluded as a matter of principle.
-Our training sessions on sustainability in lending also take account of human rights.

 Human rights and suppliers

 Respect and protection for human rights also plays a major role in DZ BANK's selection of service providers and suppliers.
 All procurement processes must satisfy social and environmental standards which include human rights and labour practice issues.
 DZ BANK requirements are based, amongst other things, on the principles embodied by the UN Global Compact and applicable conventions of the International Labour Organisation (ILO).
 As of 2010, we have secured commitments from all suppliers to comply with these standards and principles within the framework of a Sustainability Agreement.
 Breach can ultimately lead to the exclusion of the supplier.

 Human rights and employees